sibytes/yetl.io/docs/reference/environments.md

 | sql_root | File path to where the runtime SQL statement files are held for datafeed pipelines |

-Both paths support the following jinja variables that is replaced at runtime:
+Both paths support the following jinja variables that are replaced at runtime:

 |variable|description|
 |-|-|